 Later on, however, between a mark, an icon or a simple lettered logo with a unique font or typography, you will often be presented with a lot of options.
 And 99 percent of the time you won’t know what you want anymore, and it’s totally normal.
 Who could blame you?
 The thought of showing your company to the world in a few pixels is petrifying, to say the least.
 So, your next step is to ask friends for ideas, or family.
 Or worse, your neighbor, and soon, his own daughter and the dog.
 There is nothing wrong with that, it just might be much easier with a few universal rules to apply to any logo creation.

 I am definitely not a designer (and quite frankly far from it).
 But I am fortunate to work with one, and it helped me develop an eye to surpass the usual “is it a nice logo?” doubt, and ask the key questions.
-You are in for a treat, as here are 5:
+You are in for a treat, as there are 5:

 1. Who is your audience?

-The Palace logo is sleek and elegant, yet has a feeling of mystery and luxury that reflects perfectly its visitors and party goers, looking for a trend place to spend the night.
+The Palace logo is sleek and elegant, yet has a feeling of mystery and luxury that reflects perfectly its visitors and party goers, looking for a trendy place to spend the night.
 Would it be an appropriate logo to communicate to patrons of an NGO, or represent a law firm?
 Probably not.
 Each company its target group.

 2. Will it look good in black & white, on prints and other formats?

 You finally have a logo that is starting to grow on you.
-You can already feel from what you see on screen it will look great on your future business cards, and your brand new website.
+You can already feel what you see on screen it will look great on your future business cards, and your brand new website.
 But have you thought of how it will look on envelopes and letterheads?
 Or when cut-out on a large signage?

 A logo needs to have the capacity to adapt to all materials and media you can think of.
 It also needs to be legible even when scaled down to the size of a button, for small printing collateral’s, or tags for example.
 And of course, in case of printing malfunction, your clients still get the point!